Business Concepts

 The trap is watching only one side.
 Short-term liabilities like accounts payable can come due before slow receivables turn into cash, which is how profitable companies still run out of money.

-Types of accounts receivable and how AR is tracked
+Types of accounts receivable and how the AR balance is tracked

 Most types of accounts receivable come down to trade receivables, the standard money owed for goods or services, plus notes receivable backed by a formal written promise.
 Both are part of total accounts receivable.